-Vaginal bleeding after the first few weeks of life and before puberty is considered abnormal and warrants a visit to your child’s doctor.
+Vaginal bleeding after the first few weeks of life and before puberty may be considered abnormal and warrants a visit to your child’s doctor.

 In newborn girls, withdrawal bleeding may occur as a normal response to maternal estrogen leaving the infant’s uterine lining.

 Pre-pubertal bleeding is any bleeding that occurs before a girl has reached puberty.
-Though many causes of pre-pubertal bleeding are benign and/or self-limiting, it’s important to have your daughter checked out by a specialist.
+Most causes of pre-pubertal bleeding are benign and/or self-limiting; however, it’s important to have your daughter checked out by a specialist.

 Your daughter’s doctor will first ask questions about when the bleeding started, how long it’s lasted, if your daughter suffered a fall or other injury before it started, and if there are associated symptoms like itching, pain, or odor.

-The doctor will then perform a physical exam.
+The doctor will then perform a physical exam, which may include checking for any breast or pubic hair growth.
 Young children may need to be sedated or given a local anesthetic for this exam.

 If your daughter’s doctor suspects precocious puberty, he or she will order blood tests to measure her hormone levels and an x-ray of her hand and wrist to assess bone age.